Select therapeutic use:

 Not interchangeable with vardenafil (Levitra) 10mg film-coated tabs.
 Take without liquid.
-Place one tablet on tongue, about 1 hour before sexual activity; max 1 tab/day.
-Concomitant α-blockers: use lower doses of vardenafil film-coated tabs as initial therapy.
+Place one tab on tongue, approx. 1hr before sexual activity; max 1 tab/day.
+Concomitant α-blockers (patients should be stable on α-blocker therapy before starting): use lower doses of vardenafil film-coated tabs as initial therapy.

 Phosphodiesterase type 5 inhibitor (cGMP-specific).

-Headache, flushing, nasal congestion, dyspepsia, dizziness, back pain, sudden vision or hearing loss (discontinue if occurs), cardiovascular effects (eg, hypotension, tachycardia), QT prolongation; rare: priapism.
+Headache, flushing, nasal congestion, dyspepsia, dizziness, back pain, sudden vision or hearing loss, cardiovascular effects (eg, hypotension, tachycardia), QT prolongation; rare: priapism, prolonged erection.